Automattic/woocommerce-payments/readme.txt

 * Fix - Fatal error on the customer payment page for subscription renewal orders with deleted products.
 * Fix - Misleading subscription order note on payment method change.
 * Fix - Incorrect error message when card ZIP validation fails.
+* Update - Display hardware costs for the period in the transaction list with link to the details page
 * Add - `Requires PHP` and `Requires at least` to the main plugin file.

 = 3.2.3 - 2021-11-01 =